Back

 How important do you feel organisations such as Salivary Gland Cancer UK are?

-So the work that Salivary Gland Cancer UK has been doing in the short time it has been going is remarkable and I hope to continue to assist with that in the years to come.
+So the work that Salivary Gland Cancer UK has been doing in the short time it has been going has been remarkable and I hope to continue to assist with that in the years to come.